cfrankb/esp32-ili9488-jewel/README.md

 # About

-This project is a game port to ESP-32 microcontroller of a Windows 3.1 Game.
+This project is a game port to ESP-32 microcontroller of an old Windows 3.1 Game.

 Current status is alpha.
 90% of the core mechanic has been implemented.